PX4/PX4-user_guide/en/flight_controller/spracingh7extreme.md

 # SP Racing H7 EXTREME (PX4 Edition)

-The SP Racing H7 EXTREME is a feature packed FC/PDB with DUAL ICM20602 gyros, H7 400/480Mhz(*) CPU, high-precision BMP388 barometer, SD Card socket, current sensor, 8 easily accessible motor outputs, OSD, Microphone, Audio output, and more.
+The SP Racing H7 EXTREME is a feature packed FC/PDB with DUAL ICM20602 gyros, H7 400/480Mhz(+) CPU, high-precision BMP388 barometer, SD Card socket, current sensor, 8 easily accessible motor outputs, OSD, Microphone, Audio output, and more.

-It can be used easily for small to large quads but also for planes, octocoptors and more advanced frames.
-It's best used with separate ESCs as it features a built-in power distribution board (PDB), but wiring up a 4in1 ESC is easy too.
+It can be used easily for small to large quads, planes, octocoptors and more advanced frames.
+It's best used with separate ESCs as it features a built-in power distribution board (PDB).
+Wiring up a 4in1 ESC is easy too.

 There is also a 12 pin stacking connector which provides 4 more motor outputs, SPI and a UART connectivity.